SLT was asked by The Swiss Office of Culture to develop guidelines for the website Schweizer Kulturpreise.

 The interface design consists of a modular structure built on the principles of atomic design, aiming to promote consistent hierarchies throughout the entire and on different viewports.
 Thus while allowing for enough variation to articulate differences in content where deemed necessary.

 Since each award keeps its own visual identity for campaigns and printed literature the overall visual language is deliberately kept neutral in appearance.
 Thereby it allows the content to take centre stage.
 The chosen typeface, BaldingerPro by Paris based André Baldinger, embodies the sobriety of Swiss design while remaining approachable.
-Making it a suitable choice for the different awards.

 To avoid cropping and resizing thousands of images only the header image is given a fixed size.
 A light-box attached to those images allows to show all other images in their original size full screen on all devices.